 Scholarships - Make It Possible!

-For our students, traveling and studying abroad is a necessary component to language learning.
+Traveling and studying abroad is a necessary component to language learning.
 Students become immersed in a culture and its daily practices and experiences, and by doing so, they expand both their language skills and their world view.
-Unfortunately, the cost of going abroad is getting higher each day.
-Students who decide to study their language in one of its home countries are strongly encouraged to seek out scholarships to help offset the cost of the invaluable experience of going abroad.
-Below, you will find some information about the various scholarships offered through our department.
+Students who decide to study abroad are strongly encouraged to apply for for our scholarships!

 The Berkins Scholarship can be accessed here.

-- The Department of Foreign Languages and Literatures Department at UMD is fortunate to have four additional scholarship programs to support its students who plan to study abroad.
+The Foreign Languages and Literatures Department at UMD is fortunate to have four additional scholarship programs to support its students who plan to study abroad.
 This announcement covers study abroad for Spring 2015, May or Summer 2015 or Fall and/or Spring 2015-16.

-A. The Jonathan B. Conant Scholarship is for students of German.
-This scholarship is for declared majors and minors in German Studies, and carries a stipend of $500.
+A. The Jonathan B. Conant Scholarship is for German Studies students.
+This scholarship is for declared majors in German Studies, and carries a stipend of $1,000.
 One person is awarded this scholarship.
-Note: This scholarship has different rules and prompts than the four below scholarships.
-Those can be accessed here. ***This scholarship has already been awarded in Fall 2013.

 How to Apply for the Above Scholarships

-1) For all scholarships, please include a cover sheet in which you list:
+For all scholarships please include a cover sheet in which you list:

 - your name